gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

--I believe Kerala has a set of most talented young minds and if nutured well we will truely be the top in tech.I greatly admire initiatives like **KSUM,KKEM** which extends great support in bringing up innovative minds.
+- I believe Kerala has a set of most talented young minds and if nutured well we will truely be the top in tech.I greatly admire initiatives like **KSUM,KKEM** which extends great support in bringing up innovative minds.

--As far as I have understood there is a huge gap between students and academic system.Most of them are not getting proper practical and technical training be it in schools or colleges.If this issue is given due consideration I believe Kerala's Startup Ecosystems will be flourished with talented people.
+- As far as I have understood there is a huge gap between students and academic system.Most of them are not getting proper practical and technical training be it in schools or colleges.If this issue is given due consideration I believe Kerala's Startup Ecosystems will be flourished with talented people.

 #### History of Open Source Contributions: